WARNING: Later episodes may contain unmarked spoilers.

-He then ends up perfectly lined up in the only open parking spot in the immediate area as his landing.
+He even lands Lola perfectly lined up in the only open parking spot in the immediate area.

 Fitz hits Garrett with a short-range EMP in an attempt to kill him, and brags about it to his face while still at his mercy.
 The Dog Bites Back, indeed.